praneshkumarthangavel/HUBOT-SCRIPTS/README.md

 # COMMANDS:

 # SONAR COMMANDS:
-sonar set server <server address> - to set sonar server
+sonar projects - lists all the projects

-sonar coverage <project key> - to see the test percentage
+sonar code coverage for project <Project Key> - coverage value of the  project

-sonar issues <project key> – to see the issues
+sonar last analyse of project <Project Key> - last analyse of the project

+sonar metric values for project <Project Key> - all the metric datas of the project

 # BITBUCKET CLOUD COMMANDS:
 bitbucket repo details - all the details about repos